 Findings

-- Prompt rephrasing barely changed macro F1 (0.635 vs. 0.634), suggesting the fine-tuned model has internalized robust category representations.
+- Prompt rephrasing produced near-identical macro F1 (0.635 vs. 0.634), indicating the model learned robust internal representations rather than surface patterns.

 Connections